Hello, and welcome to Health Writer Hub!

-I work with people who are looking for guidance and an understanding of the career options that are available to them in the field of health writing.
+I work with people from all over the world who are looking for guidance and an understanding of the vast career options in health communication.

-My courses are designed to open up this world and show you how you can use your skills and experience to forge a successful writing career.
+My courses will show you how you can use your skills and experience to build a successful writing career.

-Health writing is an evolving, exciting discipline – and we all make our own pathways.
-You can read more about mine a little later on.
+Health writing is an evolving, exciting discipline – and, no two pathways are the same.
+You can read more about my journey a little later on.

 A brief history of Health Writer Hub

-At the beginning of 2015, I created two unique health writing courses which I absolutely love teaching (they’re like my babies – and I say that as a mother of two!):
+At the beginning of 2015, I launched two unique health writing courses which I love teaching (they’re like my babies – and, I say that as a mother of two!):

-- Introduction To Health Writing, which teaches you all about the different forms of consumer health writing
+- Introduction To Health Writing, which teaches you about different forms of consumer health writing

 - How To Become A Freelance Health Writer, a 6-week guide to setting up your freelance health writing biz

-My newest course is called Simple Health & Science Writing, and it teaches you how to write clearly to help your readers create better health outcomes.
+In 2016, I added a new course to the mix – Simple Health & Science Writing, which teaches you how to write clearly to create better health outcomes.

-Inspiring behaviour change is something I have become quite passionate about over the years, having worked with many clients who are doing great work in this space.
+Inspiring behaviour change is a topic I’ve become quite passionate about over the years, having worked with many clients who are doing great work in this space.

-Today, my blog posts are a real mix of advice about health writing, finding work and freelancing – so, regardless of whether you want to improve your writing skills or grow your career, there’s plenty here for you.
+So, regardless of whether you want to improve your writing skills or grow your career, there’s plenty of help here for you.

-My resources and advice are for health professionals and writers who are relatively new to the health industry, as well as those who want to learn how to write about health.
+My resources and advice are for health professionals and writers who are relatively new to writing and the health industry.

-Most of the people who take my courses are aspiring writers, copywriters, doctors, health professionals, health coaches, scientists, academics, PhDs, health bloggers, technical writers, students and industry professionals.
+Most of the people who take my courses are aspiring writers, new copywriters, doctors, health professionals, health coaches, scientists, academics, PhDs, health bloggers, technical writers, students, and industry professionals.

-If you’re interested in enhancing your skills or freelancing, you can view all my online courses here.
+If you’re interested in enhancing your skills or freelancing, you can view all my health writing courses here.

-Over the years, I’ve written copy for literally hundreds of large and small health brands and businesses.
+Over the years, I’ve written copy for hundreds of healthcare brands and businesses.
 I’ve simplified complex topics for hospitals, health professionals, medical specialists, medical journals and dozens of healthcare brands and companies.
-I’ve written about cancer, heart surgery, liver surgery, psychology, neuroscience, neurosurgery, the chemistry of extraction, radiation therapy, and much more.
+The subjects I’ve covered include cancer, heart surgery, liver surgery, psychology, neuroscience, neurosurgery, the chemistry of extraction, radiation therapy, and much more.

-I’ve also lectured medical students on the art of clear writing, and have taught hundreds of students about health writing.
+I’ve also lectured medical students on the art of clear writing – and, through Health Writer Hub, I’ve taught hundreds of students about health writing.

-As well as writing and teaching my passion here at Health Writer Hub, I am currently serving as the President of the Australasian Medical Writers Association (elected in August 2015), I contribute to the European Medical Writers Association Journal, and I run training workshops for AMWA and soon Cheeky Scientist.
+As well as writing and teaching my passion here at Health Writer Hub, I am currently serving as the President of the Australasian Medical Writers Association (elected in August 2015).

-I now live in Sydney, Australia, with my husband and two young daughters, aged 3 and 5.
-I try to live out the healthy lifestyle I so often advocate in my writing – though some days that’s easier said than done (right, Mums?!).
+I live in Sydney, Australia, with my husband and two young daughters.
+I try to live out the healthy lifestyle I so often advocate in my writing – though, some days that’s easier said than done (right, Mums?!).

-For me, health writing is about producing clear, engaging, convincing and trustworthy content.
+For me, health writing is about producing content that is clear, engaging, convincing, and trustworthy.

 Health is deeply personal and ideological.
 There are conflicts and battles with belief systems.
 People follow trends like they follow religions.
-These issues make it an exciting yet challenging industry to work in.
+These issues make it an exciting yet challenging industry.

 I believe that, as health writers, we have a responsibility to promote adherence, foster knowledge growth, inspire behaviour change and, ultimately, create better health outcomes.

-Because, if we enhance the quality of our content, we can help to improve global health standards and change lives.
+If we continue to enhance the quality of our content, we can help to improve global health standards and change lives.